TechWhizKid/FaceViewer/README.md

 ### Installation Instructions:

 1. Download this repository by Clicking [here](https://github.com/TechWhizKid/FaceViewer/archive/refs/heads/master.zip)
-2. Unzip the file and you should have a folder named `FaceViewer-master`.
+2. Unzip the file and you should have a folder named `FaceViewer-main`.
 3. Navigate to **chrome://extensions/**.
 4. Ensure the checkbox labeled **Developer mode** is enabled.
 5. Click the button labeled **Load unpacked extension**.